 There are certain files that you specifically do not want to branch, that you want there to be only one version of across all branches of all code within your company.
 This is often not handled well.

-A related danger is places that go OEM-happy.
+In addition to the danger of going branch-happy in your source control, there is a related danger of going OEM-happy.
 OEM stands for Original Equipment Manufacturer, and it means your company has a relationship with some other, usually bigger company whereby the other company will take your product, slap their label on it, and sell it as if it were their own.
 Sounds great, right?
 You get the benefit of the bigger company's army of salespeople and their name recognition and distribution networks, whatever they are, etc. Almost no engineering work, since what they want to sell is almost exactly what you are already shipping.

 OK, so they might not want a whole lot of coding changes, but all the overhead associated with engineering except the actual writing of code must still be done, and it is not easy.
 This new product may share 99% of the code with your existing product, but it still wants its own codebase, with some formal, controlled way of fixes and enhancements flowing from the OEM codebase to your regular codebase.